CheatModeON/yearbeat/README.md

 # YearBeat 🎵

-A fun multiplayer web game where players listen to songs from YouTube and try to guess the year they were released!
+A fun multiplayer web game where players listen to songs and try to guess the year they were released!
+Choose between YouTube or Spotify as your music source.

 ## How to Play

-1. **Setup**: Add players/teams and set the number of rounds
+1. **Setup**: Add players/teams, choose music source (YouTube or Spotify), and set the number of rounds
-2. **Listen**: A random song plays from YouTube (audio only - no video hints!)
+2. **Listen**: A random song plays (audio only - no hints!)
 3. **Guess**: Each player uses the slider to guess the release year
 4. **Score**: Points are awarded based on how close you are:
    - **Perfect (exact year)**: 15 points 🎯